agama-project/agama/doc/yaml_config.md

 ### conditions

 List of specific conditions.
-Conditions are specific keys that based on data can modify installatio config like distro or arch specific options.
+Conditions are specific keys that based on data can modify installation config like distro or arch specific options.
 If multiple conditions are specified like arch and distro together, then both have to be satisfied.
 Below are possible keys.

 #### distro

 List of distros for which condition apply.
-Any of it can apply.
+Any of them can apply.
 Possible keys are from list supported distros in software section.
 TODO: regex of glob support?

 #### arch